furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

       - Prints all libraries that are used in the workspace.
   - After this job is done, all this information will be available in the jobs output for debugging purposes if needed.
 You can read more about available commands [here](https://github.com/polyfy/polylith/blob/master/doc/commands.md).
 - test
-  - This job runs all the tests for all the bricks and projects that are directly or indirectly changed since the last stable point.
+  - This job runs all the tests for all the bricks and projects that are directly or indirectly changed since the last stable point in time.
     Polylith supports incremental testing out of the box by using stable point marks in the git history.
     It runs the following command: ```clojure -A:poly test :project```.
     If any of the tests fail, it will exit with a non-zero exit code and the CircleCI workflow stops at this stage.
     Information about the passed/failed tests will be printed in the job's output.
 - api-test
-  - Runs end-to-end API tests using a [Postman](https://www.postman.com) collection defined under `` api-tests `` directory.
-Before running tests, starts the backend service by running `` clojure -A:ring realworld-backend `` command.
+  - Runs end-to-end API tests using a [Postman](https://www.postman.com) collection defined under the `` api-tests `` directory.
+    Before running the tests, start the backend service by executing the `` clojure -A:ring realworld-backend `` statement.
 - build-uberjar
   - This job creates an aot compiled uberjar for the realworld-backend project.
 Created artifact can be found in the artifacts section of this job's output.
 - mark-as-stable
-  - This job only runs for the commits made to master branch.
+  - This job only runs for the commits made to the master branch.
     It adds (or moves if there is already one) the `stable-master` tag to the repository.
-At this point in the workflow, it is proven that the Polylith workspace is valid and all of the tests are passed.
+    At this point in the workflow, it is proven that the Polylith workspace is valid and that all the tests have passed.
     It is safe to mark this commit as stable.
-It does that by running following commands one after another:
+It does that by running the following commands one after another:
     - ```git tag -f -a "stable-$CIRCLE_BRANCH" -m "[skip ci] Added Stable Polylith tag"```
       - Creates or moves the tag
     - ```git push origin $CIRCLE_BRANCH --tags --force```